Rebus: Modern rebuses, word plays

 By extension, it also uses the positioning of words or parts of words in relation to each other to convey a hidden meaning, for example:

 p walk ark: walk in the park.

 A rebus made up solely of letters (such as "CU" for "See you") is known as a gramogram, grammagram, or letteral word.
 This concept is sometimes extended to include numbers and other Unicode characters (as in "Q8" for "Kuwait", "8" for "ate", "omỽa" for "omega" or "Ỽ" for "egg").
 Rebuses are sometimes used in crossword puzzles, with multiple letters or a symbol fitting into a single square.

 Use with encoded symbols in Unicode

-Visually-similar letters and text characters

-As internet slang, Rebus is the use of a character to represent a word or a homoglyph to think you are using a letter with the same glyph in the font.
-Examples include "Ỽ", Latin letter V in the shape of an egg in the Middle Welsh language and "ꙮ", Cyrillic letter Multiocular O shaped like grapes.

 Pictograms

 The term rebus also refers to the use of a pictogram or emoji to represent a syllabic sound.
 This adapts pictograms and emojis into phonograms.
 A precursor to the development of the alphabet, this process represents one of the most important developments of writing.
 Fully developed hieroglyphs read in rebus fashion were in use at Abydos in Egypt as early as 3400 BCE.
 In Mesopotamia, the principle was first employed on Proto-Cuneiform tablets, beginning in the Jemdet Nasr period (c.
 3100–2900 BC).

 The writing of correspondence in rebus form became popular in the eighteenth century and continued into the nineteenth century.
 Lewis Carroll wrote the children he befriended picture-puzzle rebus letters, nonsense letters, and looking-glass letters, which had to be held in front of a mirror to be read.
 Rebus letters served either as a sort of code or simply as a pastime.